FrontendMasters/react-state-management/README.md

+> [!NOTE]
+> This repo is from an archived version of the course.
+Watch the latest version of the course on [frontendmasters.com](https://frontendmasters.com/courses/react-performance/).

 # React State, Redux, and MobX

 Here is everything you need to get rocking and rolling for the React State and Redux & MobX workshops.
 Make sure you give each repository a fresh `git pull` in the morning—just in case!